-If you have been arrested for or charged with a DUI or Drug Offense in Colorado, contact the Denver DUI Attorney Jarrett Benson for top quality representation from premier Denver DUI Attorney Jarrett Benson.
+If you have been arrested for or charged with a DUI in Colorado, contact the Law Office of Jarrett Benson for top quality representation.
 To best learn about your defense options and receive additional advice, contact us immediately following any charges received.

 Contact Jarrett Benson Today